haiku/website/content/blog/waddlesplash/2022-09-09_haiku_activity_contract_report_august_2022.md

 waddlesplash fixed a race condition in the core thread scheduling logic which was causing deadlocks on some systems or under some settings.
 This bug was exposed by the change a few months ago which fixed the thread profiler; it seems to have existed all the way back to the import of the new scheduler in 2013 or so.
 In addition to fixing full-system hangs, this also was observed to give a 10% performance improvement (!) in some workloads.

 korli fixed the kernel implementation of the `set_memory_protection` syscall to validate the passed flags correctly.

-korli made `putenv` catch more invalid strings as errors.

-korli added some more checks to the userland-to-kernel `iovec`-copying utility routines introduced recently.
+He also made `putenv` catch more invalid strings as errors, and added some more checks to the userland-to-kernel `iovec`-copying utility routines introduced recently.

 waddlesplash fixed a KDL in the VFS that occurred when using FIFOs in some rare scenarios.
 He also added some more information to assertion `panic`s in the VFS layer to help with debugging.